By the Brandfire Team | Last updated: April 2026

 Yes, but with caution.
 Advocacy-driven acquisition savings are real but harder to attribute directly.
 Include them as a secondary benefit in your business case, with a conservative estimate based on a reduced cost per acquisition for member-referred customers.
 Do not include them in your primary ROI model unless you have clean referral tracking in place.

-What are the most common mistakes in loyalty programme ROI measurement?
+What are the most common mistakes in loyalty program ROI measurement?

 Tracking enrolled members rather than active ones.
 Using gross revenue instead of incremental revenue.
 Failing to account for reward liability as a cost.
 Not running a control group.
 These mistakes produce ROI figures that look good internally but do not hold up under commercial scrutiny.

-Why should we work with Brandfire on loyalty programme ROI?
+Why should we work with Brandfire on loyalty program ROI?

-We build and manage loyalty programmes end to end: strategy, platform, fulfilment, and reporting.
+We build and manage loyalty programs end to end: strategy, platform, fulfilment, and reporting.
 That means the measurement infrastructure is built in from the start, not bolted on after.
-We have delivered programmes for Irish and UK brands across retail, FMCG, and B2B sectors, and we can provide benchmarks, case studies, and ROI modelling frameworks relevant to your category.
+We have delivered programs for Irish and UK brands across retail, FMCG, and B2B sectors, and we can provide benchmarks, case studies, and ROI modelling frameworks relevant to your category.

-Loyalty programme ROI is real and measurable, but only if the programme is designed with commercial outcomes in mind from the outset.
+Loyalty program ROI is real and measurable, but only if the program is designed with commercial outcomes in mind from the outset.
 The biggest predictor of ROI is not the technology or the reward mechanic.
-It is whether the programme is actively managed against a defined set of financial metrics, with clean data and a genuine commitment to measuring incremental impact rather than vanity metrics.
+It is whether the program is actively managed against a defined set of financial metrics, with clean data and a genuine commitment to measuring incremental impact rather than vanity metrics.

 Brands that treat loyalty as a strategic retention investment, rather than a promotional add-on, consistently outperform those that do not.
 The compounding effect of a 5% improvement in retention, sustained over three years, is substantial.
 The maths works.
 The question is whether the execution does.